 Superintendents organisations are engaged in the profession of inspection, appointed by or on behalf of Buyers and Sellers under the terms and conditions of Gafta Contracts.

 A Superintendent may issue reports and certificates relating to its operations and render advisory services.

 All Registered Superintendents have agreed to abide by a code of good practice to ensure their independence and neutrality in the supervision of cargoes and compliance with Gafta's sampling rules.

 Registered Superintendents carry out inspections, verifications, examinations, quality and condition assessment of grains, feedingstuffs, pulses, rice and other commodities traded on Gafta Contracts Terms.

-In the UK a unique system for phytosanitary inspections operates.
-By joint agreement between Gafta and the official Plant Health Authorities a General Standard Operating Procedure (GSOP1) applies to exports of grain.
-Under this system inspectors are approved by FERA (the Food and Environment Research Agency) to undertake phytosanitary inspections.
-The approval requires attendance at and the successful passing of a training course in insect identification.
-Approvals are issued for a period of 5 years.
-Where no inspections under GSOP1 have been undertaken by an inspector in a five year period, there is a requirement to attend refresher training to extend the approval.
+For exports of grain from England, Wales and Scotland to countries (outside the EU) requiring phytosanitary certificates a special protocol applies.
+By joint agreement between Gafta and the official Plant Health Authorities a General Standard Operating Procedure (GSOP1) applies to such exports.
+Under this system inspectors are approved by the Animal and Plant Health Agency (APHA) to undertake phytosanitary inspections and complete application forms.
+The licensing arrangement involves attending (and the successful passing of) a training course in insect identification run by the Food and Environment Research Agency (FERA).
+Approvals are issued by APHA for a period of 5 years.
 Trade Approved Inspectors are not restricted to Gafta Superintendents but may also be those involved in storage and handling of grain for export (storekeepers/silo operators etc).
-The Register of Trade Approved Inspectors is maintained by Gafta in close co-operation with FERA.
-Training courses are arranged as required by Gafta with FERA.
+The Register of Trade Approved Inspectors is maintained by APHA in close co-operation with FERA and an abbreviated version is available on the Gafta website.
+Training courses are arranged by APHA annually.